geertj/gruvi/docs/concepts.rst

 This section introduces the most important concepts in Gruvi.
 It is recommended to have a proper understanding of this chapter before going ahead with the API reference.
-If you are already familiar with greenlets and event based I/O, you can probably pass over this section rather quickly.
+If you are already familiar with fibers and event based I/O, you can probably pass over this section rather quickly.

 Blocking I/O vs Callbacks